SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

    :language: ruby

 This waits up to 10 seconds before throwing a TimeoutException or if it finds the element will return it in 0 - 10 seconds.
 WebDriverWait by default calls the ExpectedCondition every 500 milliseconds until it returns successfully.
-A successful return is for ExpectedCondition type is Boolean return true or not null return value for all other ExpectedCondition types.
+A successful return value for the ExpectedCondition function type is a Boolean value of true, or a non-null object.

 This example is also functionally equivalent to the first `Implicit Waits`_ example.

 Expected Conditions
 +++++++++++++++++++
-There are some common conditions that are frequently come across when automating web browsers.
-Listed below are Implementations of each.
-Java happens to have convienence methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.
+There are some common conditions that are frequently encountered when automating web browsers.
+Listed below are a few examples for the usage of such conditions.
+The Java, C#, and Python bindings include convienence methods so you don't have to code an ExpectedCondition class yourself or create your own utility package for them.

 * Element is Clickable - it is Displayed and Enabled.